-While hydrogen does not currently play a large role in the commercial power sector, hydrogen-fired gas turbines, combined-cycle gas turbines, and electricity using fuel cells could play a future role to reduce emissions in the sector.
+In the commercial power sector, hydrogen-fired gas turbines, combined-cycle gas turbines, and electricity using fuel cells do not currently have a large role, but could help reduce emissions in the future.

-As the renewable power generation market grows, surplus renewable energy can be converted to hydrogen for energy storage to address challenges with renewable energy variability and uncertainty.
+Another future use includes the renewable power generation market.
+Surplus renewable energy can be converted to hydrogen and stored, which could help with renewable energy variability and uncertainty.

-The export market considers Alberta’s future energy competitiveness while meeting growing international demand in North American, Asia Pacific, and European markets.
+Alberta’s future energy competitiveness includes the export market that would meet growing international demand in North America, the Indo Pacific, and European markets.

-Alberta has the energy resources to produce significant volumes of clean, cost competitive hydrogen for global markets.
-Investors have shown significant interest in producing clean hydrogen in Alberta for export markets.
+Alberta has the energy resources to produce significant volumes of clean, cost competitive hydrogen and its carriers for global markets.
+Investors are showing significant interest in producing clean hydrogen in Alberta for export markets.

 The roadmap outlines how we will support the growth of clean hydrogen across target industries using these 7 policy pillars:

 Build new market demand